How does Directors and Officers insurance work?

 Side A coverage of a directors and officers insurance policy is the component of the policy that will indemnify a director or officer when the company cannot cover such an officer for defense and damages.
 This is especially important to directors and officers because a situation such as this puts their personal assets at risk.

-This is where Side A coverage would kick in.
-Since the director or officer would not be indemnified in certain scenarios, the Side A coverage steps into the gap in order to cover defense costs and potential damages for which a director and officer would be liable.
-In absence of such coverage, if the company is not in a position to indemnify, the officer is on the hook for defense and damages costs.
+This is where Side A coverage with a D&O policy would kick in.
+Since the director or officer would not be indemnified in certain scenarios, the Side A coverage steps into the gap to cover defense costs and potential damages for which a director and officer would be liable.
+As mentioned, in absence of such coverage, if the company is not in a position to indemnify, the officer is on the hook for defense and damages costs.
+Hence, this puts the personal assets of directors and officers at risk.

 Side B D&O Coverage

 Side B does not cover directors and officers personally.
-Side B covers the company in the event that the company is picking up the tab for defense and damage costs associated with a suit brought against that company’s directors and officers.
+Side B covers the company if the company is picking up the tab for defense and damage costs associated with a suit brought against that company’s directors and officers.
+Side B coverage reimburses the company in this event.
 This is how a company gets made whole.

 Side C D&O Coverage